-For the purposes of the statement of cash flows, cash includes interest-bearing deposits with original maturities of three months or less.
+For the purposes of the statement of cash flows, cash and cash equivalents includes interest-bearing deposits with original maturities of three months or less, including money market funds.

 Investments

 The Foundation's investments are reported at fair value in the accompanying statements of financial position.
 Realized gains and losses are computed on the average cost method.